morphorm22/morphdocs/docs/source/inputdeck.rst

    :widths: 10, 30
    :align: center

    "traction", "Arbitray direction traction load on a surface.
-Specify traction component values separated by spaces (e.g. 0.2 2e-3 200 in three dimensions)."
+Specify traction component values separated by spaces (e.g. 0.2 2e-3 200 in three dimensions).
+The :ref:`location_name <input_deck_options_load_lname_kw>` parameter must be used to specify the application surface."
    "pressure", "Surface load normal to the surface.
-Specified by a single scalar value."
+Specified by a single scalar value.
+The :ref:`location_name <input_deck_options_load_lname_kw>` parameter must be used to specify the application surface."
    "uniform_surface_flux", "Thermal surface load.
-Single value specifying the normal flux to the surface."
+Single value specifying the normal flux to the surface.
+The :ref:`location_name <input_deck_options_load_lname_kw>` parameter must be used to specify the application surface."
+   "uniform_thermal_source", "Single value uniform thermal source.
+This load is applied to an element block.
+The :ref:`location_name <input_deck_options_load_lname_kw>` parameter must be used to specify the element block."

 .. _input_deck_options_load_ltype_kw: